tfpf/pysorteddict/README.md

 # pysorteddict

-Provides `SortedDict`.
-It's like Python's `dict`, but the keys are always in ascending order.
+Provides `SortedDict`, which is a Python sorted dictionary: a Python dictionary in which the keys are always in ascending order.

 [![Hatch project](https://img.shields.io/badge/%F0%9F%A5%9A-Hatch-4051b5.svg)](https://github.com/pypa/hatch)